INTERACTIVE HISTORICAL MAPS

 Contact Us").

-The map indicates locations of monasteries vanished
+at that period.
+The map indicates locations of vanished

-in time; brick mounds, the rumble of destroyed
+monasteries; brick mounds, the rumble of destroyed

-temples; ruins and temples remained active or
+temples; ruins, and temples remained active or reactivated

-reactivated after the fall of Ayutthaya in 1767.
+after the fall of Ayutthaya in 1767.

 The PBR Interactive Historical map shows the